Let’s troubleshoot your problem so you can get back to Netflix and chill.

 Ah, Netflix.
 Not that long ago, the streaming service made a splash as a disruptor in the video-rental industry.
 Now, Netflix is so ingrained in our lives that it’s disruptive only when it stops working.

 Maybe the weather’s bad.
 Maybe you’re stuck at home, sick.
-Or maybe you were just looking forward to a Stranger Things binge.
+Maybe you've finally been kicked off your parents' account with Netflix's new password-sharing rules.
+Or maybe you were just looking forward to a Sex Education binge.
 Whatever your circumstances, don’t despair!
 It’s relatively easy to fix many Netflix error codes.
 We’ll start with the basics and work up to the more complicated stuff.

 There are a lot of possible Netflix errors, and we won’t cover them all in this piece.
 Netflix has dozens of articles covering different error variations that we simply can’t tackle in one go.